MicrosoftDocs/win32/desktop-src/TaskSchd/emailaction-server.md

 ---
 title: EmailAction.Server property
-description: For scripting, gets or sets the name of the SMTP server that you use to send email from. ms.assetid: 'a6e03144-ae3e-4c4c-aad8-884be5ab324f'
+description: For scripting, gets or sets the name of the SMTP server that you use to send email from. ms.assetid: a6e03144-ae3e-4c4c-aad8-884be5ab324f
+keywords:
+- Server property Task Scheduler
-keywords: ["Server property Task Scheduler", "Server property Task Scheduler , EmailAction object", "EmailAction object Task Scheduler , Server property"]
+- Server property Task Scheduler , EmailAction object
+- EmailAction object Task Scheduler , Server property
 topic_type:
 - apiref
 api_name: